Automation Toolkit Actions Reference

 Excel Sheet Move

-Purpose: Moves and worksheet into another workbook
+Purpose: Moves the listed sheets into another workbook

 Parameters: